DataDog/documentation/content/en/synthetics/cicd_testing/ci_results_explorer.md

 ## Overview

-The CI Results Explorer gives you visibility into your CI jobs executing Synthetic tests.
-It allows you to:
+The CI Results Explorer gives you visibility into your CI jobs that are executing Synthetic tests.

+You can:

-* Drill down into each CI job execution to identify and troubleshoot failing test results
+* Drill down into each CI job execution to identify and troubleshoot failing test results.
-* Compare test results executed against various devices and browsers to pinpoint cross browser and device issues
+* Compare test results executed against various devices and browsers to pinpoint cross browser and device issues.
-* Keep track of the progress of your tests in CI pipelines
+* Keep track of the progress of your tests in CI pipelines.
-* Identify flaky tests that might need to be fixed
+* Identify flaky tests to fix.

 {{< img src="synthetics/ci/ci_results_explorer/ci_results_explorer.jpeg" alt="CI Results Explorer"  style="width:100%;">}}